Kindergarten STEM Activities – Easy & Fun Setup

 Lego Math Challenge Game STEM Lesson

 The value of legos strikes again!
-They understand the value of grouping when working with these flashcards, which naturally builds their knowledge of traditional mathematical concepts, including addition, subtraction, estimation, fractions, and numerical value.
+When working with these flashcards, they understand the value of grouping, which naturally builds their knowledge of traditional mathematical concepts, including addition, subtraction, estimation, fractions, and numerical value.

 It gets them moving and building while associating mathematical concepts, you can’t go wrong!